-The (-)A18AZ/(-)P18AZ series heat pumps are specifically designed to operate with matching communicating EcoNetTM enabled air-handlers, gas furnaces, and Control Center.
-A conventional 24VAC 2-stage thermostat can be used, but many features and benefits are lost, so this is only recommended for emergency situations when there are issues with the EcoNetTM communications and the system must be made operational until the communication issues are resolved.
+The (-)A15AZ/(-)P16AZ/(-)A16AZ series heat pumps and condensing units are specifically designed to operate with matching communicating EcoNetTM enabled air-handlers, gas furnaces, and Control Center.
+A conventional 24VAC 2-stage thermostat can be used, but many features and benefits are lost.

-This installation instruction manual contains complete instructions for installation and setup using the EcoNetTM or conventional 24VAC controls.
+This installation instruction manual contains complete instructions for installation and setup using the EcoNetTM or conventional 24VAC 2-stage controls.
 Please refer to the manufacturer's specification sheets for complete performance data, thermostat, and accessory listings.

 The information contained in this manual has been prepared to assist in the proper installation, operation, and maintenance of the air conditioning system.

 Read this manual and any instructions packaged with separate equipment required to make up the system prior to installation.
 Homeowner should retain this manual for future reference.